sevenecks/lambda-moo-programming/tutorials/hacking-lambda-moo-server-non-html5.md

-# The source code for this file was taken from [http://lions.cs.ndsu.nodak.edu/~vender/LambdaMOO/hacking.html][0] and is stored in this repository for posterity.
-It is not HTML5\.

 Okay, I got annoyed trying to write parts of the automatic core updater utility, so I started digging through the server code and have discovered some things: